DmitryF-go/articles/Ubuntu/02_How-tos.md

 Use sheet "Other Software" to manage repositories for updates.
 Use sheet "Updates" to manage updates check.

+Also check file `/etc/apt/sources.list` and directory `/etc/apt/sources.list.d` which containes list of sources to update Ubuntu 18.04.

 ---
 ### <a name="mount" />Mount USB